Smart123s/ItchClaim/README.md

 ### Can itch.io detect that I'm using this tool?
 Yes.
 We explicitly let itch.io know that the requests were sent by this tool, using the `user-agent` header.
 Itch.io doesn't block using non-browser user agents (like some big corporations do), so I think that they deserve to know how their services are being used.
 If they want to block ItchClaim, blocking this user-agent makes it simple for them.
 This way, they won't have to implement additional anti-bot technologies, which would make both our and itch.io's life worse.

+Since October 2025, itch.io started using CloudFlare.
+After the first captcha is presented, ItchClaim will switch to a generic Chromium User-Agent, and will advertise its real identity in a separate `X-Real-User-Agent` header.

 ### Why sales are not downloaded directly from itch.io?
 The initial plan was to parse https://itch.io/games/on-sale on each run (it was even implemented in [here](https://github.com/Smart123s/ItchClaim/blob/00ddfa3dfe57c747f09486fd7791f0e1d57347f3/ItchClaim/DiskManager.py#L31-L49)), however, it turns out that only a handful of sales are listed there.
 Luckily for us, details about every sale are published at https://itch.io/s/<id\>, where id is a sequentially incremented number.
 However, downloading data about every single sale published on itch.io generates a lot of load on their servers.
 To ease the load generated on itch.io by this tool, I've decide to do this scraping only once, on a remote server, and make the data publicly available.